Belisarius: Return to Italy

 While Belisarius was in the east, the situation in Italy had vastly deteriorated.
 The governor sent to the area, a man named Alexander, was corrupt.
 He trimmed the edges of coins and kept the trimmings of precious metal to increase his own wealth.
 He charged many soldiers with corruption and demanded they pay fines, and he decreased military spending and demanded that tax withheld from the Goths would be instead paid to the Byzantines.

 As a result, many Byzantine soldiers defected or mutinied.
 The command of the troops in Italy was divided by Justinian to prevent any commander from becoming too powerful.
 Most of the time these commanders refused to work together as Justinian's plague made it dangerous to leave the base.
 Meanwhile, the Goths under the brilliant and energetic leadership of Ildibad and Totila went on the offensive and recaptured all of northern Italy and parts of the south.
 Apparently Totila considered the opportunity to win an easy victory greater than the risk of losing his force due to plague.
 As a result, they won many engagements against the uncoordinated Byzantines including the Battle of Treviso, the siege of Verona, the Battle of Faventia, the Battle of Mucellium and the siege of Naples.
 But by now they weren't powerful enough to capture Rome.

 In 544, Belisarius was reappointed to hold command in Italy.
 Before going to Italy, Belisarius had to recruit troops.
 When he finished his force numbered roughly 4,000 men.
 Justinian wasn't able to allocate significant resources, as most troops were still needed in the east and the plague had devastated the empire.

 During the upcoming campaign, Totila mostly wanted to avoid sieges.
 The Byzantines had proven themselves adept at sieges, but he had proven multiple times he could defeat them in open battle.
 Therefore, he razed the walls of towns he took; he wanted neither to be besieged there nor to have to besiege them later.
 Belisarius, on the other hand, wanted to avoid battle; he had entirely avoided battle after the battle of Rome.
-With forces as small as his, he wanted to avoid losing too many men and instead avoid the Goths from making progress through other means.
+With forces as small as his, he wanted to avoid losing too many men and instead prevent the Goths from making progress through other means.